 When Otway Estate’s owners decided to build the brewery, it was seen as something that would complement their wine production.
 Three years on, with its beers playing their part in Australia’s craft beer revolution, the brewery is taking the lead.
 The Prickly Moses label is found in pubs all along the Great Ocean Road, as well as in Melbourne and further afield, with the Otway Organic Lager and a cider made with apples grown on the estate helping win a new audience.

 The brewery, which takes its name from a native plant local to the area, is well worth a visit.
-Sat on the edge of the beautiful Otway Ranges National Park and less than 50km from the Surf Coast, it has three holiday cottages onsite with views over the rolling countryside, a well stocked cafe and restaurant with outdoor dining.
-It also produces its own cordials.
-And if you want to go a step further, you can sign up for residential beer courses and learn to brew hands on.
+Sat on the edge of the beautiful Otway Ranges National Park and less than 50km from the Surf Coast, it has three holiday cottages onsite with views over the rolling countryside as well as a brewery cellar door.
+If you want to go a step further, you can sign up for residential beer courses and learn to brew hands on.
+And if you head to many of Australia’s beer festivals, look out for the Prickly Moses bus…

 Otway Estate Beers